Support & Updates for Businesses During The Coronavirus Period

 To support the businesses in this challenging time, we will have regular updates on this page to provide factual information for businesses.

-Having said that the easiest and quickest way for you to identify which grant(s) you are eligible for and where you can get your financial support apsap is to click on this link Grants for businesses closed from 2 December (Tier 2) or 26 December 2020 (Tier 4 and lockdown).
+The easiest and quickest way for you to identify which grant(s) you are eligible for and where you can get your financial support asap is to click on this link Grants for businesses closed from 2 December (Tier 2) or 26 December 2020 (Tier 4 and lockdown).
 Scroll down the page to the "How to apply" section and then click on the "online application form" complete this and then the system should identify what grants you are entitled to and take you through the process.

 Initial feedback from BID members is that the process is pretty straightforward.

 If you have any specific questions about the grants then please email firstname.lastname@example.org or phone 01284 757114.

 Funding support that is available including three new grants is detailed below:

 The Local Restriction Support Grant is available for all rate-paying businesses required to close as a result of the Tier 4 and/or national lockdown restrictions.
 Payments are now available for the period covering 26 December 2020 onwards.
 Government criteria apply.